Environmental Sciences, BA

 If your interests lie in the earth system sciences, this track is for you.
 Many of the upper level electives require general chemistry and/or calculus.
 This track is designed to prepare environmental scientists with a depth of knowledge in earth surface processes, particularly coastal systems.
 Students who complete this track may be prepared for advanced study in the environmental earth sciences though a BS is often required for graduate programs in this area.
 Students in this track will have the expertise and knowledge needed to work in an earth science-focused organization, including government agencies and industry.

-BA in Environmental Science, Marine Science Track
+BA in Environmental Sciences, Marine Science Track

 If you are interested in the marine sciences, particularly marine ecology, this is the track for you.
 Many of the courses, above the introductory level, require general biology.
 Most require strong skills in algebra and statistics, as well as some requiring a working knowledge of pre-calculus.
 Students who complete this track may be prepared for advanced study in marine science, though a BS is often required for graduate programs in this area.
 Students will gain knowledge that can be integrated with advanced study in fisheries and fisheries policy and law.
 Students in this track will have the expertise and knowledge needed to work in a marine science-focused organization, including government agencies and conservation organizations.